-Lewis & Clark Graduate School of Education and Counseling

-2021-2022 ELEM Program · Lesson Plan Template
+Lewis & Clark Graduate School of Education and Counseling ELEM MAT Program · Lesson Plan Template

+Lesson title:

+Candidate's name:

+Lesson date:

+Grade level:

-Lesson title Candidate's name: Lesson date: Grade level: Standard(s) addressed (Paste text from CCSS or other state documents.)
-Lesson Objective/Learn result of this lesson.)
-Lesson Objective/Learning Intention (Describe what students will know, understand, or be able to do as a result of this lesson.) → Students will be → Students will be able to Learning Outcomes/Su learning in student-fried → I can ow that I learned it?
-De scribe observ vable evidence of Formal assessment (What artifacts will students produce that document their learning?)
+Standard(s) addressed (Paste text from CCSS or other state documents.)
+Lesson Objective/Learning Intention (Describe what students will know, understand, or be able to do as a result of this lesson.)
+Students will be able to Learning Outcomes/Success Criteria (How will I know that I learned it?
+Describe observable evidence of learning in student-friendly language.) • I can Formative Assessments • Formal assessment (What artifacts will students produce that document their learning?) • Informal/observational (What will you be watching/listening for and when?
+How will you

 Informal/observational (What will you be watching/listening for and when?
 How will you keep track?)

-Less on at a glance Lesson phase # of minutes Key act ivities Opening
+Lesson at a glance

+Lesson phase # of minutes Key activities

+Opening

 Mini-lesson

-Work Time Closure
+Work Time

+Closure

 Materials and Lesson Considerations (What will you need to prepare ahead of time?
 What seating arrangements will support your lesson?)

 Supports for students (What will you provide to ensure all students are fully engaged and learning?)

 Scaffolds for SPED students as per IEP and 504 requirements (In this space list the initials of students who will have IEP- or 504-required supports and a brief description of the requirement(s).
-In the lesson plan use yellow highlighter to show the supports in context.)
+You may describe the supports here and/or use yellow highlighter to show the supports in context in your lesson.)

 Language supports for ELL students (In this space list the initials of students who will benefit from language supports.
-In the lesson plan use pink highlighter to show the supports in context.)
+You may describe the supports here and/or use pink highlighter to show the supports in context in your lesson.)

 Differentiation for TAG students (In this space list the initials of students who will benefit from supports to extend or deepen learning.
-In the lesson plan use blue highlighter to show the supports in context.)
+You may describe the supports here and/or use blue highlighter to show the supports in context in your lesson.)

 Literacy lessons only: Supports for students with dyslexia (In this space list the initials of students who will benefit from dyslexia supports.
-In the lesson plan use purple highlighter in purple to show the supports in context.)
+You may describe the supports here and/or use yellow highlighter to show the supports in context in your lesson.)

 Extensions for early finishers (In this space list the tasks or directions to extend learning related to this lesson's objective.)